ArthurDLTR/certibiocide/README.md

 ## Translations

+This module is translated in French and English for the moment.

-Translations can be completed manually by editing files into directories *langs*.
+Other translations can be completed manually by editing files into directories *langs*.

 <!--
 This module contains also a sample configuration for Transifex, under the hidden directory [.tx](.tx), so it is possible to manage translation using this service.